arpitbbhayani/articles/blogs/better-programmer.md

  - Make one small contribution to any one project every three days

 # Build complex systems
-Solving programming questions is about developing logic but things become a little trickier when you'll have to build complex systems and this requires your programming to go up a notch.
-For examples of complex systems are - a Library management system, a Twitter clone, an Instagram clone, etc. Building a complex system is essential and it
+Solving programming questions is about developing logic but things become a little trickier when we build a complex system, as it requires us to take our programming skills go up a notch.
+Some examples of complex systems are - a Library management system, a [Twitter](https://twitter.com) clone, an [Instagram](https://www.instagram.com/) clone, etc. Building a complex system is essential and it

  - widens your tech stack
  - makes you keep your code flexible and extensible